 Edit Your Mac Hosts File In Terminal With Nano

-The above steps are easy enough, but if you want to avoid copying the hosts file you can edit it directly in Terminal using the UNIX Nano Text Editor, which is built in to OS X.
+The steps in the previous section are easy enough, but if you want to avoid copying the hosts file you can edit it directly in Terminal using the UNIX Nano Text Editor, which is built in to OS X.

 To get started, launch Terminal, type the following command, and press Return.
 As with all sudo commands, you’ll need to also enter your admin password to execute it: